 This procedure was developed and benchmarked against previous tests to achieve results equivalent to diagnostic leach tests using a 25 g/L hydrochloric acid, at notionally ambient conditions and pressures, over a 6-hour period.
-The leach conditions were selected based on previously announced works for consistency (refer ASX announcements, 7 November 2023 and 3 April 2023).
 Further optimisation works will be undertaken in future test work programs.